sebashrossi/RESTAPI/README.md

 This is my frist REST API TEMPLATE.

-all of the words inside these symbols "<>", eg. "<NAME>" , in the file App.js, are supposed to be replaced with your own data.
+all of the words inside these symbols "< >", in the file App.js, are supposed to be replaced with your own data.

 Thank you!